 You can configure your iPhone to automatically install apps, and it can even perform these downloads over a cellular network.
-Use these steps to make your iPhone ask before it downloads apps over a cellular connection.

 - Open the Settings app.